azure-ad-b2c/samples/policies/B2C-Token-Includes-AzureAD-BearerToken/Readme.md

 **Add the Application Secret to the Identity Experience Framework Policy Key**

 Create a B2C policy key (under the Identity Experience Framework blade).
-Select Manual for the Option, create a name (we will reference this policyKeyName in the next step), and enter the client secret value from the previous step.
+Select Manual for the Option, create a name (we will reference this policyKeyName in the next step) and enter the client secret value from the previous step.

 ![CreateKeyt](media/CreateKey.jpg)